The global authority in superyachting

-Fifteen years ago, a client with four small, active children approached Hargrave Custom Yachts to design a 19.8m Monte Fino motor yacht.
+Some years ago, a client with four small, active children approached Hargrave Custom Yachts to design a 19.8 metre Monte Fino motor yacht.
 The owner asked the build team to incorporate an aft deck enclosure much like a batters’ cage that would keep his children safely ‘contained’.

 Vessel type plays an important role in the design consideration.
 Sailing yachts, with their open decks and tendency to heel, might provoke the most trepidation for parents, yet today’s emphasis on safety and comfort in every area of the design and build makes sailing yachts an increasingly popular choice for families, especially those who want their children to experience nature up close and personal.